sebastian-nehrdich/sanskrit-tibetan-etexts/README.md

+# New repository
+This repository is outdated.
+A more comperehensive, more precisely aligned dataset is found here: https://github.com/sebastian-nehrdich/sanstib

 # sanskrit-tibetan-etext
 This is a collection of sentence-level aligned Sanskrit-Tibetan etexts.
 The Tibetan etexts have been taken from ACIP (https://asianclassics.org/), the Sanskrit etexts from GRETIL (http://gretil.sub.uni-goettingen.de).
 The HTML-versions of the aligned files are found in the html-folder.
 The org-folder contains .org-files (which are just plain text files). the matrices-folder contains pictures of the alignment-matrices of the different files.
 These can be useful to see to what extent the alignment has been successful.